pcarrier/srv.us/README.md

 The bandwidth used for your traffic is consumed twice.
 If [sponsorships](https://github.com/sponsors/pcarrier) don't cover operating costs and they increase significantly, heavy usage may require financial contribution to avoid throttling.

 There are [a lot of alternatives](https://github.com/anderspitman/awesome-tunneling).
-As with [ident.me](https://api.ident.me), I hope you enjoy this simple take on a common problem. ❤️
+I hope you enjoy this simple take on a common problem. ❤️

 That's it.